“Lind’s project is genuinely fascinating. It’s a pleasure to be able to offer him encouragement to see it through.”

-J Lind is a touring artist, producer, and songwriter from Phoenix, currently based in New York City.
+J Lind is a songwriter, producer, and touring artist from Phoenix, now based in New York City.
 His philosophically-inclined songs wrestle with unconventional themes, from hospice and addiction to an evolving faith, and his pointed storytelling has captured live audiences across the US, England, and Canada.

 In 2018, Lind moved to Nashville to record For What It’s Worth (2019), an album inspired by stories and reflections from hospice.
 Supported by Princeton’s Martin A. Dale ‘53 Fellowship and co-produced by Lucas Morton (Jordy Searcy, Jill Andrews), the record draws on three years of experience in the world of hospice care.
 Lind has performed the record for over a hundred live audiences in more than thirty states, including for palliative care teams at Seattle Children’s Hospital and Johns Hopkins, and was featured as a guest performer at Nashville’s Ryman Auditorium as part of the 2019 Tokens Show.